 Eviction of a tenant

-If the terms of the tenancy agreement have been breached, such as non-payment of rent, the landlord may choose to evict the tenant.
-To this end, it is important that the landlord expressly stipulates the right of re-entry in the tenancy agreement .
+If the terms of the Tenancy Agreement — such as non-payment of rent — have been breached, the landlord may choose to evict the tenant.
+To this end, it is important that the landlord expressly stipulates the right of re-entry in the TA.
 The landlord must also serve notice specifying the breach, the compensation sought and the course of action he wishes the tenant to take.

 The tenant may also apply to the courts for relief to alleviate the forfeiture of the property.
 The courts may then choose to give the tenant an additional amount of time to settle his affairs, in most cases, this is 4 weeks.